memfault/interrupt/_drafts/advanced-gdb.md

 <!-- excerpt start -->

-In this post, we discuss some of the more advanced and powerful commands of the GNU debugger, GDB, as well as cover some of the best practices and hacks I've found over the years that help make GDB more pleasant to use.
+In this reference-style post, we discuss some of the more advanced and powerful commands of the GNU debugger, GDB, as well as cover some of the best practices and hacks I've found over the years that help make GDB more pleasant to use.

 <!-- excerpt end -->